-- 1. The 2021/22 cost per member is based on the relevant totals included within the Authority's operational budget as presented for approval at the Authority's January 2021 meeting.
+- 1. The cost per member is based on the relevant totals included within the Authority's operational budget as presented for approval at the Authority's February 2022 meeting.
 The equivalent figures for SF3 reporting purposes will be slightly higher because they additionally include non-recoverable VAT which is not part of the Authority's total operating budget. - 2.
-The future years' cash limits are calculated by applying an inflationary increase of 2.1% which comprises 2% Local Government Pay Inflation, in line with the assumptions in the budget, and 2.4% CPI Inflation, in line with the Actuary's assumptions, weighted in accordance with the financial objective set out above. - 3.
-Membership is assumed to increase at 1.5% per year in line with recent trends. - 3.3.5 Given that, broadly, investment costs have a relationship to the value of invested assets it would be sensible to have an objective which recognises this, but also recognises the fact that the Authority's investment strategy is to move out of listed into unlisted and more expensive assets, and also that the Authority's overall objective is to achieve the best possible net of fees risk adjusted returns meeting the actuarial return objective (currently c.
+The future years' cash limits are calculated by applying an inflationary increase of 2.3% which comprises 2.0% Local Government Pay Inflation and 3.1% CPI Inflation, weighted in accordance with the financial objective set out above. - 3.
+Membership is assumed to increase at 1.5% per year in line with recent trends. - 3.3.5 Given that, broadly, investment costs have a relationship to the value of invested assets, it would be sensible to have an objective which recognises this, but also recognises the fact that the Authority's investment strategy is to move out of listed into unlisted and more expensive assets, and also that the Authority's overall objective is to achieve the best possible net of fees risk-adjusted returns meeting the actuarial return objective (currently c.
 3.9%pa).
-This means that any financial objective around investment costs should not place an artificial constraint which prevents the Authority from making the right investment decisions. - 3.3.6 Given the information set out above framing an objective in relation to investment costs is quite difficult.
-However, something along the following lines could be appropriate: - "In any financial year, the Authority will seek to limit investment management expenses to a level less than the median in the CEM benchmarking comparator group."
+This means that any financial objective around investment costs should not place an artificial constraint which prevents the Authority from making the right investment decisions. - 3.3.6 Given the information set out above, framing an objective in relation to investment costs is quite difficult.
+However, something along the following lines could be appropriate:

-- 3.3.7 Given the limitations to an LGPS comparator set out above this metric provides a more realistic target which is based on a much wider international peer group and reflects full cost transparency for all participants, thus there will be a like for like comparison.
+- "In any financial year, the Authority will seek to limit investment management expenses to a level less than the median in the CEM benchmarking comparator group." - 3.3.7 Given the limitations to an LGPS comparator set out above this metric provides a more realistic target which is based on a much wider international peer group and reflects full cost transparency for all participants, thus there will be a like for like comparison.
 Using the CEM measure also means that the Authority will have access to data which will allow it to understand how and why its costs differ from others within the peer group. - 3.3.8 The targets set out in these financial objectives will be reviewed each year in the context of their impact on the Authority's overall financial position and their impact on the ability of the Authority to deliver its corporate objectives, while still driving improvements in efficiency.
 In addition to these objectives which can easily be measured in budget setting and which in effect place cash limits on the Authority's budget, a number of financial performance measures related to comparative costs will be part of the suite of Corporate Strategy measures.
-Further work on development and reporting of these will be possible following the implementation of the new finance system during 2021/22.